From Leaf to Bag – The Journey of Sisal

 6. People & Responsibility

-Pueng emphasizes: everything is made in Thailand and entirely handmade.
+Pueng emphasizes that everything is made in Thailand and entirely handmade.
 She pays her helpers fairly.
-And in her own words: “It’s fun to work with you.”
+And we enjoy working with her.

 Together with her mother, Pueng then creates the colorful bags in home-based workshops.
 Sisal is her favorite material – the fiber she knows best, with which she constantly experiments, testing new models and shaping her endless creativity.